GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    file from **$GMT_USERDIR** or **DIR_CACHE** (except if explicitly removed by the user).
    Note: The four highest resolutions are the original data sets SRTM15+, SRTM30+, ETOPO1 and ETOPO2V2.
 Lower resolutions are spherically Gaussian-filtered versions of ETOPO1.
-The SRTM (version 3) 1 and 3 arc-sec tiles are stored as highly compressed JPEG2000 tiles on the server.
-These are downloaded as requested, converted to netCDF grids and stored in subdirectories srtm1 and srtm3 of **DIR_CACHE**, and assembled into a seamless grid using :doc:`grdblend`.
+The SRTM (version 3) 1 and 3 arc-sec tiles are only available over land between 60 degrees south and north latitude and are stored as highly compressed JPEG2000 tiles on the GMT server.
+These are downloaded as requested, converted to netCDF grids and stored in subdirectories srtm1 and srtm3 under **DIR_CACHE**, and assembled into a seamless grid using :doc:`grdblend`.
+A tile is only downloaded and converted once (unless the user cleans the cache directories).
 #.
 If a file is given as a full URL, starting with **http://**, **https://**,
    or **ftp://**, then the file will be downloaded to **DIR_CACHE** and subsequently read from there (until removed by the user).
 If the URL is actually a CGI Get